rohansen-8/rohansen-8.github.io/index.md

 ## Interests

 - **Travelling**, seeing the world and how different cultures have various answers to  the same challenges everyone faces (what should a house look like, how to treat each-other, etc.).

-- **Eating spicy food,** which is something I mainly learned during my semester abroad in South Korea; "spicy" is different in every place!
+- **Eating spicy food**, which is something I mainly learned during my semester abroad in South Korea; "spicy" is different in every place!

 - **History**, to clarify why things are as they are.

-- **Urban design,** which (invisibly) guides many of our day-to-day activities.
+- **Urban design**, which (invisibly) guides many of our day-to-day activities.

 ## Extra activities